 Before we get into the details of making a social media report, it is essential to know that you can create different types of reports depending on your goals or targeted audience.
 Here we’ll show you the essential metrics you should include in your social media reports to make smart decisions and streamline your efforts.

 The right metrics go beyond surface-level data like shares and retweets to help you make data-driven decisions and assure your social media efforts have a bottom-line impact on business.
+You collect the data and label with data labeling tools and AI models assist in making clever decisions.

 Here you’ll learn the most important metrics you should include in your social media report and why they’re important.